-Part concert-part installation, audiences are invited to wander the ensemble, creating their own sonic mix, getting up close and personal with musicians as they play.
+Part concert-part installation, audiences were invited to wander the ensemble, creating their own sonic mix, getting up close and personal with musicians as they played.

-Led by conductor Charles Hazlewood and performed by musicians from Paraorchestra playing a mix of traditional and electronic instruments, this world premiere promises a 360-degree feast for the eyes and ears.
+Led by conductor Charles Hazlewood and performed by musicians from Paraorchestra playing a mix of traditional and electronic instruments, this world premiere was a 360-degree feast for the eyes and ears.

-Anatomy of the Orchestra: Refractions and Abstractions will be performed in the Museum Atrium, Garage, Moscow on 7th and 8th February.
+Anatomy of the Orchestra: Refractions and Abstractions was performed in the Museum Atrium, Garage, Moscow on 7th and 8th February.